A research firm culls information from leading companies to discover the best practices to achieve success.

 Companies that are having the most success with their CRM implementations are following 10 best practices, which Forrester Research has laid out in a new report.
-Technology: Simplify the CRM platform.
-Actively manage the vendor relationship.
+Strategy and governance: Build strong executive sponsorship.
+Require that business executives lead with CRM, with support from IT.
+Put in the right governance structure.

 In researching companies from different industries for "Best Practices for CRM Deployment," William Band, consulting analyst and report author, found that those that adhered to these practices tended to have the most success: